Luostari/LexicalAnalyzer/README.md

 <i>Static lexemes</i> – operators and keywords;<br>
 <i>Dynamic lexemes</i> – identifiers, numbers, words etc.</p>
 <p>Also, you should provide a list of blank chars which mean nothing and will be skipped by analyzer and a list of dividing chars which follow after keywords and separate them from other lexemes.
-For more information see examples and docs.</p>
+For more information see examples and docs: https://www.luostari.com/lexicalanalyzer/docs/index.html</p>